 What Do Chicken Breasts Taste Like?

 When you hear the phrase, "tastes like chicken," it's the breast we're thinking of.
 Some think this white meat has no flavor, and it's mild for sure.
 But when you get a succulent, slightly charred breast hot off the grill it's not something you'll forget readily.
 In fact, you might start craving one here and there or garner an affinity for fried chicken breasts, which have a a pleasing texture and pull flavor from the juices.
 Sure, chicken breasts will soak up whatever flavor you put on it nicely, and that imparts a lot of the nuances, but that's part of the wonder of this neutral protein.

 Though chicken breasts prove a common meat, there are plenty of ways to cook it that you may not know about.
 From marinades to spice blends to adding other meat on top, experiment with this cut and find a new favorite way to eat and prepare it.

 Any grocery story you go into will have chicken breasts, it's probably the most common part of the chicken.
 Look for pink-tinged breasts with a sheen.
 Any gray or spotty meat should be avoided.
 Farmers' markets too should have poultry farmers, and though these breasts tend to be a smaller thanks to hormone-free, pasteurized chickens, the fresh flavor stands out and makes it worth buying.

-Keep all raw chicken in the fridge up to a few days until ready to use.
+Keep all raw chicken in the fridge for up to a few days until ready to use.
 Make sure the raw meat isn't touching anything and juices aren't dripping into the fridge.
 We suggest putting any packages of raw chicken in a bowl while you wait to cook.
-If you aren't going to eat the breasts within three or four days, put into a sealed freezer bag or container and send it to the freezer.
+If you aren't going to eat the breasts within three or four days, freeze them in a resealable freezer bag or container.